Where to Stay in Chad

 Low

-Lake Chad isn't just shrinking—it's vanishing.
+Lake Chad is vanishing.
 Floating islands drift past papyrus canoes while fishing villages cling to the edge.
-Security has improved but remains fluid; every stay demands local permits and police escort.
+Security has improved but remains fluid.
+Every stay demands local permits and police escort.

 Gateway Cities